 ‘Creeping suspense wrapped in elegant prose (…) an intense thriller from the wilderness.’Dagsavisen

 ‘In my view an obvious candidate for this year’s Norwegian Book Award (…) this short novel has it all: exquisite storytelling, a perfect plot and a fantastic portrait of a woman.
-Quite simply a wonderful novel (…) The ending surpasses every crime novel I have read this year.’Adresseavisen, six out of six stars
+Quite simply a wonderful novel (…) The ending surpasses every crime novel I have read this year.’Adresseavisen, 6 out of 6 stars

 ‘A novel that stand out this fall.’Dag og Tid